 Operator impersonation

-Time-bound, cross-tenant impersonation with a server-side revocation list, full audit trail, and an IGlobalEntity persistence model.
+Time-bound, cross-tenant impersonation with a server-side revocation check on every request, full audit trail, and an IGlobalEntity persistence model.

 - 04/08